pouchdb-community/ember-pouch/README.md

 export default PostSummary;
 ```

-The value for `documentType` is the primary model's `typeKey` — i.e., the camelCase version of the model name that you use with `DS.hasMany`, etc.
+The value for `documentType` is the primary model's `typeKey` — i.e., the camelCase version of the model name.

 For best results, only create/update records using the full model definition.
 Treat the others as read-only.